 - The kitchen stove must not be on the same wall as the headboard.

 Feng Shui Bedroom – The Bed?

 - The bed: There should be ample and unobstructed space between the base of the bed and the floor.
 This is to allow the Energy in the room to circulate freely.

-- Material of bedclothes: The human body sweats and the body sheds pieces of dead skin.
+- The material of bedclothes: The human body sweats and the body sheds pieces of dead skin.
 The preferred material of the bedclothes is natural fabrics as they absorb moisture.
-Synthetic materials do not absorb moisture as well as the natural fabrics.
-Do not forget to replace the bedclothes regularly at least, once a week.
+Natural materials absorb moisture better than synthetic fabrics.
+Do not forget to replace the bedclothes regularly, at least once a week.

 - Mattress and pillows: Do not forget to replace the mattress and pillows every 8 to 10 years.
 They do wear out from regular use.
 This can affect your sleep.

 - Negative Energy: Shar Qi (or poison arrows) emanates from sharp corners.
 Make sure that open shelves or sharp angles of furniture do not point towards the bed.

 - Feng Shui Bedroom Mirror: Do not have mirrors that reflect the sleeping body.
 The mirror affects the quality of sleep.

 - Bathroom: Energy is drained away with the outflow of water.
 This happens in the toilet bowl, sink, bathtub, etc. This can be minimised by keeping the toilet seat closed and the bathroom door shut.